Health Center Welcome

 Emergency Transport to Hospital or Emergency Department

-If it becomes necessary to transport a student to a hospital, the student/parent/guardian will communicate directly with the hospital or medical facility.
-Parents/guardians will need to make immediate arrangements to be with their student at the hospital or medical facility, attend to their care, communicate with healthcare providers, make medical decisions, and take their student home for follow-up care and appointments.
+If it becomes necessary to transport a student to a hospital, the student, parent, or guardian will communicate directly with the hospital or medical facility.
+Parents and guardians must make immediate arrangements to come to Austin to be with their student at the hospital or medical facility, attend to their care, communicate with healthcare providers, make medical decisions, and take their student home.
 TSBVI is unable to assume this responsibility.

 Medical, Dental, and Behavioral Health Appointments